 - Heavy bleeding.

-Parrots spend their days perching, so weak bones make this more difficult and uncomfortable.
+Parrots spend their days perching, so weak bones make this difficult and uncomfortable.

 Vitamin B6

-As Vitamin B6 is water-soluble, parrots must eat foods that contain it daily.
+Cashew nuts contain vitamin B6 (pyridoxine), which turns carbs and proteins into energy.
+As Vitamin B6 is water-soluble, parrots must eat foods that include it daily.

 Protein

 Parrots are omnivores, so they need protein to stay healthy.
-Amino acids are the body’s building blocks, forming strong muscles, eggshells, and vibrant feathers.
+Amino acids are the body’s building blocks, essential for physical development and healthy feathers.

 Cashews aren’t toxic, but they should be consumed in moderation.
-Potential problems include:
+Problems include:

 Phytic Acid

-Phytic acid is a natural substance in plant seeds, including cashew nuts.
-Unfortunately, it binds to certain minerals, hindering the absorption of the following:
+Phytic acid (inositol hexaphosphate or IP6) is a food inhibitor in plant seeds, including cashew nuts.
+It binds to certain minerals, inhibiting absorption.
+This includes:

 - Calcium.